5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 OpenCore Legacy Patcher (OCLP) contains Booter and Kernel patches which allow installing, booting and updating macOS Monterey on otherwise unsupported Board-IDs/CPUs.
 Although OCLP's primary aim is to run OpenCore and install macOS on legacy Macs, you can utilize these patches on regular Hackintoshes as well.

 ## Use Cases
-1. Installing, running and updating macOS Monterey and newer on systems with unsupported CPUs and their respective SMBIOS.
+1. Installing, running and updating macOS Monterey and newer on systems with unsupported CPUs and their respective SMBIOS/board-id.
 2. **Enabling System Updates**.
-As a side effect, you can use these patches to workaround issues with System Updates in macOS 12 and newer when using a SMBIOS of Mac models with a T1/T2 security chip, such as:
+As a side effect, you can use these patches to workaround issues with System Updates in macOS 11.3 and newer when using an SMBIOS of a Mac model with a T1/T2 security chip, such as:

 	- MacBookPro15,1 (`J680`), 15,2 (`J132`), 15,3 (`J780`), 15,4 (`J213`)
 	- MacBookPro16,1 (`J152F`), 16,2 (`J214K`), 16,3 (`J223`), 16,4 (`J215`)